justinjiajia/personalwiki/nn.md

-These files should later be replicated consistently across all machines in the cluster, as we launch our fully-distributed cluster (For more configuration options, please reference the online manual for [Hadoop Cluster Setup](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/ClusterSetup.html).)
+These files should later be replicated consistently across all machines in the cluster, as we launch our fully-distributed cluster.
+For more configuration options, please reference the online manual for [Hadoop Cluster Setup](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/ClusterSetup.html).